Story

 The term ghetto is actually several centuries old, referring to a specific area of Venice in which Jews in the city were forced to live from the 16th century onwards.
 Although the etymological origins of the word are cloaked in mystery, the term soon came to signify neighbourhoods where Jewish people were housed involuntarily.

-The neighbourhoods were often overpopulated as expanding the ghetto was not allowed.
+These neighbourhoods were often over-populated as expanding the ghetto was not allowed.
 For that same reason, many ghettos had high tenement-style apartment buildings.

 Even after emancipation, when Jews were no longer forced to live in neighbourhoods allocated to their community, the term ‘ghetto’ persisted as a pejorative reference to predominantly Jewish areas.
 For example, the Lower East Side in Manhattan was called the New York Ghetto.